Original Celtics: 1926–1930: ABL success

-The Original Celtics quickly waded into the race for first-half honors of the ABL, winning 13 of 16 games, but the 0–5 record they were forced to inherit from the Arcadians was impossible to overcome.
-Cleveland captured first place by one game over Washington with Philadelphia in third and the Celtics in fourth place.
-Starting with a fresh slate, the Celtics quickly took charge of the second half of the season with nine straight victories.
-Fort Wayne, which had been a major beneficiary at mid-season of National League players, finished second.
-The most important addition to the Indiana club was Benny Borgmann, who quickly established him as the league's premier offensive star.
-Washington and Philadelphia followed in third and fourth place, while first-half winner Cleveland slumped badly to fifth place.
-Cleveland's fall was precipitated by the hasty mid-season departure of star Honey Russell, who was exiled to Chicago after a disagreement with team owner Max Rosenblum.
+The Original Celtics quickly waded into the race for first-half honors of the ABL, winning 13 of 16 games, but the 0–5 starting record they were forced to inherit from the Arcadians was ultimately impossible for the Celtics to overcome in the end.
+Cleveland captured first place by one game over Washington, with Philadelphia in third and the Celtics in fourth place.
+Starting the second half of the season with a fresh slate (working only with the Brooklyn Celtics name with nothing else holding them back this time around), the Celtics quickly took charge of the second half of the season with nine straight victories.
+Fort Wayne, which had been a major beneficiary at the middle of the season from the National League's players, finished second.
+The most important addition to the Indiana club was Bennie Borgmann, who quickly established him as the league's premier offensive star.
+Washington and Philadelphia followed in third and fourth place respectively, while first-half winner Cleveland slumped badly to fifth place.
+Cleveland's fall was precipitated by the hasty mid-season departure of star guard Honey Russell, who was exiled to the Chicago Bruins after a disagreement with team owner Max Rosenblum.
 The Celtics easily disposed of the weakened Cleveland team in three straight games to take the ABL championship.

-In 1926, the American Basketball League, developed by sports entrepreneur George Preston Marshall, effectively railroaded the team into joining its ranks by prohibiting member teams from playing against them.
-The Original Celtics responded by winning the next two ABL titles.
-During their first full season in the ABL, their dominance was so absolute that fans in other cities took up the cry, "Break up the Celtics!"
-In response, the league disbanded the Celtics and apportioned their players to the other teams.
-The strategy backfired as game attendance plummeted and, further deflated by the Great Depression, the ABL folded after the 1931 season.
+In 1926, the American Basketball League, developed in part by sports entrepreneur George Preston Marshall, effectively railroaded the team into joining its ranks by prohibiting member teams from playing against them.
+The Original Celtics responded by winning the next two ABL titles (first as the Brooklyn Celtics and then under their New York (Original) Celtics name the following season afterward when the ABL decided to (temporarily) ditch the split season format for two divisions with four teams each competing in one regular season for an equivalent of a modern-day playoff format of sorts).
+During their first (and technically only) full season in the ABL, their dominance was so absolute that fans in other cities took up the cry, "Break up the Celtics!"
+In response, the league disbanded the Celtics (which was exacerbated by Jim Furey's imprisonment at the Sing Sing Correctional Facility for embezzlement) and apportioned their players to the other teams going forward (though it's suggested the franchise would temporarily play under the New York Hakoahs name during that brief period of time instead before Furey regained control of the Original Celtics team once again).
+The strategy ultimately backfired as game attendance started to plummet, and after being further deflated some time later on due to the long-term effects of the Great Depression, the ABL folded its original operations after the 1931 season, though they would end up reviving operations two years later in 1933 under more a more strictly regional basis going forward by that point in time instead.

-During the 1926–27 season, the team replaced the Brooklyn Arcadians after five games and took the name Brooklyn Celtics.
-By the next season, they had returned to the name, New York Celtics.
-After winning back-to-back ABL championships in 1926–27 and 1927–28, the team was broken up.
-An attempt to return the team for the 1929–30 season failed, and the team dropped out of the league during the first half on December 10, 1929.
-Later the team, sponsored by popular singer Kate Smith, also played in the ABL in the 1936–37 and 1937–38 as New York Celtics and in 1938–39 as Kingston Colonials; in this last year with the ABL, they won the regular season but lost in playoffs.